LovreB/vue-tic-tac-toe/README.md

 ---

 But when does the game end?
 When someone gets three in a row!
-Add the computed property below to compute the winner.
+To compute the winner, we will use a so called **computed property**.
+A computed property in Vue.js is a value which depends on other variables, and is updated when they are updated (in this case, when `boardSquares` is updated).
+Add the computed property to `Board.vue` with the following code:

 ```
 // Board.vue